lkcozy/code-notes/notes/communication/writing/writing_academic.md

 - The survey contains a brief reporting on several different study.
 - `Characterizing` the state of development of sth
 - `Informing` IT architectural practices and standards `to enable` analytics specifically of residential energy use and efficiency.
+- The development of the application was able to `incorporate`(include/combine) Web 3.0 technologies.

 ## Objectives